 If the blockage isn't treated quickly, the portion of heart muscle fed by the artery begins to die.
 Healthy heart tissue is replaced with scar tissue.
 This heart damage may not be obvious, or it may cause severe or long-lasting problems.

-Why Choose Cooper To Diagnose and Treat Heart Attack
+Why Choose Cardiac Partners To Diagnose and Treat Heart Attack

 Cardiac Partners is the most comprehensive heart care center in southern New Jersey, providing world-class cardiac care — in your neighborhood.
 Our physicians are experts in the treatment of heart disease and leaders in cardiology research.
 And Cooper University Health Care has been rated high performing for 2021-22 for treatment of heart attack by the U.S. News and World Report Best Hospitals ratings.
 With the latest technology available to pinpoint and treat all types of heart problems, we produce superior outcomes for our patients.

 - Nationally and internationally renowned clinical and interventional cardiologists